PlantandFoodResearch/MCHap/docs/call.rst

 ~~~~~~~~~~~~~~~

 MCHap heavily utilizes the numba JIT compiler to speed up MCMC simulations.
-However, the first time you run MCHap on a new system it will have to
-compile the functions that make use of the numba JIT compiler and the
+Numba will compile many functions when MCHap is run for the first time after installation
-compiled functions are then cached for reuse.
+and the compiled functions will be cached for reuse.
-This means that MCHap may run a bit slower the first time it's run after
+This means that MCHap may be noticeably slower the first time that it's run after
 installation.

 Parallelism